stat6250-s17/course-questions-wiki/week-05/README.md

 - Answer (dlee117-stat6250): LIBNAME references a SAS library while FILENAME references an external file.
 - Question (kveng−stat6250): Can we set the Filerefs to permanently in effect?
 - *Question* (lwang30-stat6250): What are the other global statements except *libname* and *filename* ?
+- Question (yzhu12-stat6250): What do you must specify in the INPUT statement when you read each field of raw data into your SAS data set?
+- Answer (yzhu12-stat6250): You must specify a valid SAS variable name, a type, a starting column, and if necessary, an ending column.